animehacker/llama-turboquant/README.md

 ### Design Decisions

 1. **Per-block WHT (not full-d rotation)** — The paper uses a d×d random orthogonal matrix.
-We approximate this with a per-block 32×32 Walsh-Hadamard Transform.
+I approximate this with a per-block 32×32 Walsh-Hadamard Transform.
 This avoids modifying the attention computation graph while still achieving good quality (+5.8% PPL).
 A full head_dim rotation would require graph-level query rotation.

 2. **Fused MMVQ with WHT on query** — Since WHT is orthogonal, `dot(q, k) = dot(WHT(q), WHT(k))`.
 Rather than dequantizing K back to original space, we apply WHT to the Q8_1 query values inside the fused `vec_dot_tq3_0_q8_1` kernel (int32 butterfly transform), then compute the dot product directly in rotated space.
 This avoids the dequant+MUL_MAT path, achieving speed parity with Q4_0.